rodrigoceloto/RepData_PeerAssessment1/README.md

 ## ReadMe

-The file PA1_template.Rmd is the rMarkDown file of the project.
-The compiled HTML file is PA1_template.html.
+The rMarkDown file for Peer Assessment of this project is PA1_template.Rmd and the compiled HTML file is PA1_template.html.